-Ex-Pilger clerk gets prison for theft from village coffers
+Ex-Nebraska clerk praised for tornado work gets prison term

 Prosecutors said several of the payments went to entities at mailing addresses in the U.S. and Canada that the auditor described as “questionable business locations.”
 They included a vape store, UPS locations, mailrooms and apartment buildings.

-Before the theft came to light, the Nebraska chapter of the American Society of Public Administration has named her Outstanding Public Administrator of the Year for her work in helping rebuild Pilger.
+Before the theft came to light, the Nebraska chapter of the American Society of Public Administration had named her Outstanding Public Administrator of the Year for her work in helping rebuild Pilger.
 The village was devastated by a tornado on June 16, 2014, that destroyed or damaged more than half of the Stanton County community and killed a 5-year-old girl.

 Sign up for Daily Newsletters